latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Find how to get financial help, grant money, and free stuff in all Arizona cities and counties listed below, including Phoenix and Tucson.
-Government programs and charities provide free food, assist with housing or rent payments, utility bill help, or pass out free basic needs.
-Get financial help near you in AZ.
+Find how to get financial help, grant money, and free stuff in all Arizona cities and counties listed below.
+Government organizations and charities provide utility bill help, assist with housing or rent payments, or pass out free items for basic needs including food.
+Get financial help in your local community in AZ.

-Or locate other resources for paying household bills, including car payment help, gasoline vouchers, or transportation.
-Low income families in AZ will get assistance from a wide range of non-profits and government agencies.
+There are many resources for paying household bills, including car payment help, gasoline vouchers, emergency social services.
+Low income families in AZ will get assistance from a wide range of agencies.
 There is also free daycare for working parents or transportation, including a free car, for a job.
-Or learn about free motel or housing vouchers, affordable housing programs, and other emergency financial help below.
+Or learn about free motel or housing vouchers, affordable housing programs, and other ways to get emergency financial help below.

 Find emergency financial help, free stuff, grant money or social services in Arizona